NOTE: for papers on State-Contingent Emission Pricing (i.e. the temperature-indexed tax) see this page.

 THE KYOTO PROTOCOL: During the debate over whether Canada should ratify Kyoto, Randy Wigle and I published (through the CD Howe Institute) a critical review of the federal government’s work on implementation costs.
 A little later I was asked to discuss the government’s plans as they were reflected (or not) in the 2003 budget, for a conference at Queen’s University.

-REGULATING CO2: In 2001 I wrote this paper for the Competitive Enterprise Institute (they paid me a thousand bucks) explaining why cap and trade and similar methods for controlling CO2 emissions are bad ideas.
-I will have a new report for CEI this year going into more detail in light of the proposals before the US Congress.
+REGULATING CO2: In 2001 I wrote this paper for the Competitive Enterprise Institute (for which they paid me a $1000) explaining why cap and trade and similar methods for controlling CO2 emissions are bad ideas.